yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/_index.md

 ---
-title: Backup and Restore
+title: Backup and restore
-linkTitle: Backup and Restore
+linkTitle: Backup and restore
-description: Backup and Restore
+description: Backup and restore
 image: /images/section_icons/manage/enterprise.png
 headcontent: Backup and restore your data in YugaByte DB.
 aliases: